Abdulrahman-Shaibi/JeddahGuid/README.md

-# JeddahGuid
+# JeddahGuide
+Visit the site @ www.jeddahguid.com
-landing page about tourism in Jeddah city, Saudi Arabia.
+landing page about tourism in Jeddah city and the best places worth to go.